When To Seek Help: Trust-Aware Assistance Seeking in Human-Supervised Autonomy: Introduction

 In this paper, in the context of human-supervised object collection tasks, we design and validate trust-aware policies for an autonomous system seeking assistance from a human supervisor.
+In contrast to existing works, our focus is on a scenario where the robot can seek assistance from the human supervisor, preventing a loss of trust and possibly repairing it.
 The major contributions of this work are the following.
 First, we develop a novel experiment to explore how a robot's requests for assistance influence human trust.
 Second, we use an Input-Output Hidden Markov Model (IOHMM)~\cite{536317} to capture the evolution of the hidden human trust state.
 In our formulation, the inputs are the robot's action, environmental complexity, and the outcome or experience in the previous trial, characterized by the success or failure of the robot in accomplishing its goals, and the output is the human action.
 The present research sought to develop a model of trust in human-robot teams.
-It differed from previous modeling efforts in 3 different ways.
-First we investigated trust evolution in a human autonomous collaborative task where we evaluated the human’s intervention in the robot’s actions and we sought to understand how human trust is affected if the robot asked for assistance.
+It differs from previous modeling efforts in 3 different ways.
+First we investigated trust evolution in a human-robot collaborative task where we evaluated the human’s intervention in the robot’s actions and we sought to understand how human trust is affected if the robot asked for assistance.
 Using data from multiple participants across several trials, we estimate the parameters of an IOHMM model to explore how assistance-seeking, environmental complexity and prior experience influence human trust and action.
-The trust estimates with the estimated IOHMM parameters are compared with self-reported survey data We then employ a POMDP framework to design a trust-aware assistance strategy, comparing its effectiveness with a baseline trust-agnostic policy in further experiments.
+The trust estimates with the estimated IOHMM parameters are compared with self-reported survey data.
+We then combine the IOHMM-based trust modeling with a POMDP-based decision-making framework to design an optimal assistance-seeking policy, comparing its effectiveness with a baseline trust-agnostic policy in further experiments.
+While IOHMMs and POMDPs have previously been used to model trust and design robot policy, to the best of our knowledge, they have not been applied in the context of assistance-seeking behavior within human-robot collaboration.
+Our formulation captures how a robot's choices to seek or avoid help dynamically influence human trust over time.

 An early version of this work~\cite{DHM-ER-VS:22e} was presented at the 2023 American Control Conference.
 In addition to the results in~\cite{DHM-ER-VS:22e}, this paper reports results from experiments with a significantly larger number of participants, reports uncertainty in the model fits, grounds the computational model by establishing an isomorphism between model predictions and survey responses, and provides a more detailed discussion.